175 Gray’s Inn Road

 - Gestalt therapy

-If you feel this is difficult for you to afford, please do still speak to us so we can find the right solution for you.
+However, if you feel this is difficult for you to afford, please do still speak to us so we can find the right solution for you.
+Some concessions may also be offered for students, very low earners, unemployed individuals or those receiving social support with provided evidence.
+Please talk to us about this so we can find a way to make it work for you.

 My philosophy is to honour and respect the uniqueness and individual needs of each human being.
 I value the interconnectedness on all levels, which include physical, emotional, psychological, social, cultural and spiritual aspects of life.
 Providing the best possible personalised solutions for my clients is an important aspect to help improve mind-body-spirit health and wellbeing.
 Values close to my heart are to commit to and encourage contribution, compassion, cooperation, creativity, and change.